 Try for yourself!

-If you want to experiment for yourself and see the difference between junmai-shu and aruten-shu, look for Konteki “Pearls of Simplicity” (junmai daiginjo) and Konteki “Pearls of Simplicity” (daiginjo) from Higashiyama Brewing Company in Kyoto.
+If you want to experiment for yourself and see the difference between junmai-shu and aruten-shu, look for Konteki “Pearls of Simplicity” (junmai daiginjo) and Konteki “Tears of Dawn” (daiginjo) from Higashiyama Brewing Company in Kyoto.
 Pour about the same amount of each (about 1.5 oz) into identical white wine glasses and have someone switch the glasses around (so you don’t know which is which).
 What do you smell on each?
 What do you taste on each?
 Can you tell the difference?
-For more tasting experiences to further your sake journey, try our Sake Box!
+For more tasting experiences to further your sake journey, try our Sake Club !